berlinguyinca/spotz/README.md

 Again, importing the default definitions within the Preamble object is important for this to work.

-The Branin-Hoo function is shown here as a simple example.
+The [Branin-Hoo](http://www.sfu.ca/~ssurjano/branin.html) function is shown here as a simple example.
-Read more about it here: <http://www.sfu.ca/~ssurjano/branin.html>.

 ```scala
 import com.eharmony.spotz.Preamble._